Trusted legal advice since 1733

 Our Community

-In recent years, Blandy & Blandy is proud to have donated close to £100,000 to local charities, some of which are highlighted below.
+In the past decade, Blandy & Blandy is proud to have donated over £100,000 to local charities, some of which are highlighted below.

 We are delighted to currently be working with two fantastic organisations, Berkshire Women's Aid (BWA) and The Cowshed.

-Whilst our “adopted” charities, chosen by colleagues, remain our primary focus, we also seek to support other local causes and events throughout the year where possible.
-This includes supporting The Kenton Theatre, Henley in Bloom, Make Henley Shine and the Henley Arts Trail, as well as a number of local sports clubs, participating in events such as the Reading Pancake Race and the Reading Legal Walk, and being a partner of Ethical Reading.
+Whilst our “adopted” charities, chosen by colleagues, remain our primary focus, we also seek to support other local causes and events in our local communities, where possible.
+Examples include supporting The Kenton Theatre, Henley in Bloom, the Henley Arts Trail, the Wokingham May Fayre and Winter Carnival, Arts4Wokingham, and a new artistic map of Wokingham designed to promote independent businesses in the town, as well as a number of local sports clubs, participating in events such as the Reading Pancake Race and the Reading Legal Walk, and being a partner of Ethical Reading.

 Members of our team give their time in other ways too.
 Examples range from serving as trustees or governors, through to teaching and mentoring school pupils and university students, cycling, walking and running to raise funds, collecting donations, gardening and delivering food bank donations to the community.